 Each time a new boat arrived, a man waded waist deep in the water and showed it where to land.
 Dozens of women then raced forward to place their buckets in the boat, reserving a portion of the catch.
 Fishermen scooped up handfuls of tiny fish – called omena – quickly filling up the buckets.
 Most of the women handed over 1,000 shillings (around US $10) but a few did not.
 For these women, there was an understanding that they would meet the fisherman later for sex.

 It was a frenetic scene and not one that I would normally be able to photograph.
 However, our local partner LVCT Health had introduced us to Colins Ochieng, Secretary of the Beach Management Unit, which makes the rules and maintains order on the beach.
 With his permission, we were free to move around and film.
-While women walked up the beach carrying buckets of fish on their heads or spread hundreds of the tiny omena fish out on mats to dry in the sun, he explained the drivers of the sex for fish trade.
+While women walked up the beach carrying buckets of fish on their heads, or spread hundreds of the tiny omena fish out on mats to dry in the sun, Colins explained to us the drivers of the sex for fish trade.

 “This is not a new practice.
 In our native language, we call it ‘jaboya’ and it’s been going on for generations,” Colins said.
 “But it’s got worse in recent years because of poverty.
 Often, teenage girls drop out of school and their parents are not financially stable.
 They’re lured by the money that fishermen have.
 Our whole economy depends on fishing.
 Peer pressure also plays a role.
 Adolescents do what their fellows do, whether it’s right or wrong.”